Josh Jackson (basketball): Early life

-Jackson was born in San Diego County, California while his mother, Apples Jones, was serving in the U.S. Navy and lived there until he was eight months old when she moved them to Michigan to be closer to her family.
+Jackson was born in San Diego County, California while his mother, Apples Jones, was serving in the U.S. Navy and lived there until he was eight months old when she moved them to Detroit to be closer to her family.
 In the eighth grade, he was held back a grade due to his passion for basketball overtaking his grades, with Jackson going to Voyager Middle School for his repeated year before entering high school.
 He attended Consortium College Prep School in Detroit, Michigan his freshman and sophomore years, before moving to Napa, California to attend Justin-Siena High School for his junior and senior year.

 High school career

-As a freshman for the Consortium College Prep School, he averaged 17 points, six rebounds, four assists and four blocks per game.
+As a freshman for the Consortium College Prep School, Jackson averaged 17 points, six rebounds, four assists and four blocks per game.
 As a sophomore, he led the school to their first state title.
-He averaged 28 points, 15 rebounds, and six assists per game.
+He averaged 28 points, 15 rebounds and six assists per game.